iqebana/Windows-Legacy-Active-Desktop-Wallpaper-Autofill/README.md

 This setting is used when the image is scaled wider than the screen.
 You may use **left**, **right**, or **_center_** (default).
 Just like verticalAlign, empty or any random value is considered default.

 ### scale
 This setting is the scale factor in decimal percentage.
-1 (or 100%) is the minimum value.
+1 (for 100%) is the minimum value.
 Any value lower than 1 will be ignored.
-Depending on the current fill conditions, it will scale by the width or the height of the screen.

 ## Future plans
 I want to add a few more features but they are low in my priority list right now: